janmartenjongerius/janmartenjongerius.github.io/random/vendor-development.md

 # Developing in vendor directories

-In a recent version og PhpStorm, the IDE automatically excludes folders that are stored under the Composer vendor directory.
+In a recent version of PhpStorm, the IDE automatically excludes folders that are stored under the Composer vendor directory.

 Whether it is because of something PhpStorm does, or happens because of an